taostat/taostats-docs/docs/Bittensor/mining/miner.md

 If a miner's server falls into the bottom of the miner trust rankings for a subnet, it risks being de-registered.

-Reward for miners is scored as emission.
+Reward for miners is scored as incetive that is converted to emission..

 # Rewards